caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

 .. toctree::
    :maxdepth: 1

-Mosaic the images and cubes made with the self_cal and image_line workers.
-If not available on disc, the primary beam is built by this worker assuming a Gaussian shape with FWHM = 1.02 lambda/D.
+Mosaic the 2D-images (or cubes) made with the selfcal/crosscal (or line) worker.
+If not available on disc, the primary beam is built by the mosaic worker, assuming a Gaussian shape with FWHM = 1.02 lambda/D.